Atrasentan (Vanrafia): ETA-Selective Oral Drug for IgAN

 Introduction: An Add-On to Sparsentan-Era IgAN Therapy

-Subsequently, the Week 136 eGFR slope confirmatory analysis (reported February 13, 2026) showed a Vanrafia-vs-placebo difference of +2.39 ml/min/1.73m² (2-sided p=0.057), narrowly missing the pre-specified α=0.05 threshold.
+Subsequently, the Week 136 eGFR change-from-baseline confirmatory analysis (reported February 13, 2026) showed a Vanrafia-vs-placebo difference of +2.39 ml/min/1.73m² (2-sided p=0.057), narrowly missing the pre-specified α=0.05 threshold.
 At Week 132 (end of treatment), the SGLT2i co-treated subgroup showed a larger difference of +2.59 ml/min/1.73m² (nominal p=0.039).
 Novartis plans to submit for traditional approval in 2026 based on this total evidence package[6].
 This article covers the ALIGN/AFFINITY data, MoA differentiation vs Sparsentan, and the competitive landscape.

 1. Compound Profile